 Altieri has begun selling FlexScreens to Canadian consumers, with an eye toward expansion into Europe, South American and Australian markets.

-“We’ve been overly aggressive in bringing our message to our customers and our customers’ customers as well,” he said.
+“Depending on growth this year, we may have between 70 and 90 employees down the line,” he said.
+“We’ve been overly aggressive in bringing our message to our customers and our customers’ customers as well.”

 Altieri said doggedly pursuing his goal was a key part of his success.